To achieve the Tasmanian Certificate of Education (TCE) students must show they meet the standards of the TCE.

 • The Hutchins School

-Schools must register to become a test centre to deliver safety net tests.
+Schools must register to become a test centre to deliver paper-based safety net tests.